 The case type of any case may be changed based on subsequent claim information.
 For example, an NLT case may be changed to LT4 if we receive information that the injured employee who initially suffered no lost time is now disabled for more than three days from work.
 Or an LT4 case may be changed to DEA if the disabled employee later dies of the injuries.

 The Nation indicates the country where the injury or death occurred.

 Why is the nationality of the injured or killed workers not shown?

-The DLHWC does not routinely track the nationality of workers injured or killed under any of the laws administered by the program.
+While the DFELHWC does track the nationality of workers injured or killed under any of the laws administered by the program, this information is not required to create a claim (voluntarily collected) and may not be provided for all claims.
+Therefore, it is not representative of the whole of claims created.
 Under the LHWCA and its extensions, nationality is only relevant in a small number of cases in which benefits payable to aliens (not citizens) and non-residents of the

 Why are some employers omitted from the reports?

 In order to safeguard the privacy of the injured workers and the benefit claimants, the DFELHWC applies the "Rule of 7" to these reports.
 This rule minimizes one's ability to identify the injured or killed worker by associating the employer with a specific incident described in the news media and other sources.
 If an employer has fewer than seven cases in any Case Type category, the actual number of cases is not shown.
 However, the numbers are counted toward the total at the bottom of the report.
 That is also why the number of employers listed does not match the totals at the bottom of the page.